nikitaravojt/multinational-retail-data-centralisation901/README.md

     LOCAL_PORT: 5432

 ## File Structure
-The project contains three main files:
+The project contains the following files:
   - database_utils.py - provides class methods for database operations such as reading credentials from a .yaml file, generating sqlalchemy engines for connecting to remote/local DBs and uploading clean dataframes, as well as listing tables found in a target database.